-- Identify actuarial problems in a variety of contexts.
+- Demonstrate an understanding of actuarial problems in a variety of challenging contexts;

-- Identify the key factors that need to be taken into account in solving actuarial problems.
+- Identify the key factors that need to be allowed for in solving actuarial problems;

-- Use computer-based tools to assist in solving actuarial problems.
+- Use computer-based tools to assist in solving complex actuarial problems; and

-- Communicate in writing the results of the solution to the actuarial problem to a variety of stakeholders.
+- Communicate in writing detailed results of the solution to an actuarial problem to a variety of stakeholders.

 - Student Contribution Band: